JRS1986/JRS1986/README.md

 ### What I work on

+- **Embedded AI** for highly specialized applications deployed on real industrial components
-- **Physical AI & autonomous systems** — AI that acts in the physical world: reinforcement learning for robot control, physics-informed ML, and AI-driven actuation at Festo
+- **Physical AI & autonomous systems** — AI that acts in the physical world: reinforcement learning for motion strategies, physics-informed ML, and AI-driven actuation at Festo
 - **Industrial LLMs & RAG** — deployed the Festo Virtual Assistant (GPT-4, 2023)
   globally across the full product portfolio